aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/rendering/cast-and-receive-shadows-on-3d-geometries/_index.md

 ## **Cast and Receive Shadow**
 By default, all objects in the scene cast shadows from a light source.
 Developers may also receive shadows on a per object basis in the object surface.
 This code example reveals how to set the position of light and camera objects.
 It also creates a plane and places three objects with different colors and shadow settings.

-All geometries has CastShadows = true and ReceiveShadows=true, the shadows of red box and torus casted to the plane, the red box won't receive shadows and blue box won't cast shadows.
+All geometries has `cast_shadows = True` and `receive_shadows = True`, the shadows of red box and torus casted to the plane, the red box won't receive shadows and blue box won't cast shadows.
 ### **Programming Sample**
 This code example casts and Receives shadows on 3D geometries.